Solar panels with a mountain in the background.

 Governments are increasingly relying on a mix of fiscal, regulatory, and trade and investment measures to drive the green transition, often as part of broader industrial strategies.
 Among these, green tax incentives have emerged as a key instrument.

-For ATI members, these incentives raise important questions of policy coherence, effectiveness, and accountability.
-Recent analysis by the International Institute for Sustainable Development (IISD) shows that many emerging and developing economies are adapting tax policies to support clean investment.
-In low-income contexts, tax incentives may be seen as more feasible than alternatives such as feed-in tariffs.
-However, poorly designed incentives can generate revenue losses, fail to attract investment, and create opportunities for rent seeking, highlighting the importance of governance, targeting, and monitoring.
+The use of green tax incentives raises important questions of policy coherence, effectiveness, and accountability.
+Recent analysis by IISD indicates that many emerging and developing economies are adapting tax policies to support clean investment and renewable energy deployment.
+In low-income contexts facing administrative and fiscal constraints, tax incentives may sometimes be perceived as a more feasible option than alternative support mechanisms such as feed-in tariffs.
+However, poorly designed incentives can also generate revenue losses, fail to attract investment, and opportunities for rent-seeking underscoring the importance of governance, targeting, and monitoring.

 The discussion will address three main themes: